eslint/eslint/docs/rules/space-before-function-parentheses.md

+# space-before-function-parentheses

-# space-before-function-parentheses: enforce consistent spacing before opening parenthesis in function definitions
+Enforces consistent spacing before opening parenthesis in function definitions.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [space-before-function-paren](space-before-function-paren.md) rule.
 The name of the rule changed from "parentheses" to "paren" for consistency with the names of other rules.